sapanablog/egyptian-relief-colorization/README.md

 ## Overview

-This project explores automatic colorization of ancient Egyptian relief images using deep learning.
+This project investigates automatic colorization of ancient Egyptian relief images using deep learning techniques.

 Ancient reliefs appear mostly grayscale today due to pigment degradation.
-This project reconstructs plausible color representations using a combination of segmentation, hint generation, and transformer-based colorization.
+The proposed system reconstructs plausible color representations using segmentation-based hint generation and transformer-based image colorization.

 The system is built using PyTorch and is based on the **IColoriT Vision Transformer model**.